 Saal photo Book Quality

 Saal’s professional line phonebook is very impressive.
-The premium price tag is equally matched by the handcrafted quality of the books materials and workmanship.
+The premium price tag is equally matched by the handcrafted premium quality of the books materials and workmanship.
 The print quality is near perfect with only a couple of minor imperfections that most readers would not even notice.
 It’s nothing to worry about and definitely not something I feel I need to complain about.
 I am probably just being a little bit picky.
-My upgraded paper choice has helped to achieve the elegant and painterly way images are displayed.
+I feel the upgraded paper choice has helped to achieve the elegant and painterly way images are displayed.

 Saal’s professional line photo book by far exceeded my expectations.
 The high end premium quality photo book is perfect to display images from a special occasion or to present images as part of a professional portfolio.
 The professional line book however does come with a premium price tag.

-My book is Saal Digitals 30cm x 21cm professional line photo book with 44 pages of upgraded high end matte paper, acrylic front cover and black leather rear cover.
-The full price of the book is £99.34 plus £7.99 postage.
+My book is Saal Digitals 30cm x 21cm professional line photo book with 44 pages of the upgraded high end matte paper, acrylic front cover and black leather rear cover.
+The full price of the book is £99.34 plus £7.99 for postage.

 I have no hesitation in recommending Saal Digital and expect I will use them myself again in the future.